-All educational materials are posted on a specifically prepared Stormwater website that is accessible to the entire District community, including students, teachers, administrators and operational and maintenance staff.
-The website allows the public to report problems and to provide the community the opportunity for any changes that should be implemented to the current SWMP.
+All educational materials shall be posted by the District on a specifically prepared Stormwater website that is accessible to the entire District community, including students, teachers, administrators and operational and maintenance staff.
+The website shall allow the public to report problems and to provide the community the opportunity for any changes that should be implemented to the current SWMP.